Kechmade/DataViz-Plugin/README.md

 # RawGraphs as a data visualization Plug-in for Archi.
 ## What is it ?
 This project is an extention to [Archi](https://github.com/archimatetool/archi) that allows generating dynamic plots and information graphics.
 It is designed for architects using the modelling technique Archimate with Archi.
-The Plug-in extracts automatically data from the set of concepts and relationships from the model [using the open source JavaScript SQL database [alaSQL](http://alasql.org/)] It offers different algorithms of data visualization to address the concerns of different stakeholders.
+The Plug-in extracts automatically data from the set of concepts and relationships from the model [using the open source JavaScript SQL database [alaSQL](http://alasql.org/)] and offers different algorithms of data visualization to address the concerns of different stakeholders.

 ## Instructions